HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

 - 🔸  [The Update Video link via Youtube, pushlished by us](https://youtu.be/umymbWbM4Ls)
 <Br/>

-#### 3️⃣ Written Guide.
-The thorough version in a step-by-step fashion.
+#### 4️⃣ Written Guide for upgrading via USB-C. The thorough version in a step-by-step fashion.

 1. 🔸  The duide is based on **Flash Download Tool** on Windows
 3. 🔸  Setup the tool as showed in the following two picture.